g2p/bedup/README.rst

 ============

 You need Python 2.7 (recommended), Python 3.3, Python 3.2, or PyPy.
-You need Linux 3.3 or newer, with glibc 2.14 or newer.
+You need Linux 3.3 or newer.

 This should get you started on Debian/Ubuntu: